Which operating systems/phones are supported?

 How do I start and finish activity tracking?

-With Auto Start enabled (default setting), open the app, verify the bike is connected, and go ride.
+With Auto Start enabled (default setting), open the app, verify the bike is connected and go for a ride.

 With Auto Start disabled, go to the Ride Dashboard and press Record.
 Press Pause or Finish to stop tracking.